AidenWebsploit/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-execute -> Changes the file permissions of the owner 6-multiple_permissions -> Changing multiple permissions of a file 7-everybody -> Allowing execute permissions to owner, group and others
+5-execute -> Changes the file permissions of the owner 6-multiple_permissions -> Changing multiple permissions of a file 7-everybody -> Allowing execute permissions to owner, group and others 8-James_Bond -> Changing varying permissions to the different users of the file